 The Role of a Duty to Serve in the Secondary Mortgage Market

-A much-debated concept to support affordable housing is that of a duty to serve (DTS) policy, which would impose an obligation on the secondary market institutions of Fannie Mae and Freddie Mac or their successors to ensure that adequate lending occurs in specified segments of the primary market.
+A much-debated concept to support affordable housing is that of a duty to serve (DTS) policy, which would impose an obligation on the secondary mortgage market institutions of Fannie Mae and Freddie Mac or their successors to ensure that adequate lending occurs in specified segments of the primary market.
 Today, there is a DTS on three areas of housing: manufactured housing, rural housing, and affordable housing preservation.
 In the policy debate over housing finance reform, there are discussions of creating a DTS that would encompass a broader definition of affordable housing, rather than just these three targeted areas.

-An affirmative DTS is more challenging than other affordable housing reform issues because it imposes an obligation on secondary market institutions to boost lending in the primary market.
+An affirmative DTS is more challenging than other affordable housing reform issues because it imposes an obligation on secondary mortgage market institutions to boost lending in the primary market.
 Imposing a responsibility to take affirmative action, rather than to reflect primary market lending activities, could require costly changes to secondary market firms business strategies and economic performance to bring about requisite changes in the primary market.

 This paper first discusses the DTS as it exists now and the broader conception of a DTS in housing finance reform.